 You'll notice that when you add your pasta immediately to a pot of boiling water, it will settle and stay in one spot.
 By stirring it constantly, you not only prevent it from sticking together, but also from sticking to your pot (nobody wants to scrub clean a pasta coated pot, right?)

-Using dried pasta is one thing, but if you've decided to make fresh pasta with your pasta machine, a few more steps are required to keep your fresh linguine from becoming all lumped together.
+Using dried pasta is one thing, but if you've decided to make fresh pasta with your pasta maker, a few more steps are required to keep your fresh linguine from becoming all lumped together.

 Before you cut your fresh pasta pieces, dry them out for around 20 minutes.